dockware/docs/features/shopware-currency.md

 # Shopware Currency

 The default currency of a Shopware installation is EURO.
-This can only be changed when running the install wizard of Shopware.
+This can only be changed when running the installation wizard of Shopware.

 With dockware we provide a way to switch the default currency also for existing Shopware 6 shops.